AashiDutt/LLM-Eval/README.md

 # LLMs as Judges: Measuring Bias, Hinting Effects, and Tier Preferences

-A comprehensive framework to test whether AI judges show self-preference bias when evaluating answers from different LLMs.
+A comprehensive framework to test whether AI judges show self-preference bias when evaluating answers from different models.
+We take the MT-Bench benchmark to conduct our analyses but we believe it's extensible to other frameworks.

 ## Research Questions